 To help ensure the electric current can find its way into the earth, you want a good conductive earth ground so the path of least resistance is “obvious” for the lightning strike, faulty wiring or a short-circuit.
 It is actually preferable to have several copper pipes buried in the ground on a single bonded earth grounded system, provided all the equipment and grounding pipes are securely bonded together.
 This lowers the electrical potential that can build on the grounding wire should a lightning strike occur.
 Therefore, one should drive multiple pipes deep into the ground, surround them with rock salt, and moisten the area.

 Each grounding pipe should be around 8 feet deep, but no less than 6 feet.
 The soil tends to stay moist the deeper you go, due to reduced evaporation.
 This increases conductivity between the grounding pipe and the earth.
 For the outside grounding wire, use thick enough bare copper wire to handle large electrical loads, such as lightning.
 I’d recommend nothing less than 6 AWG for all outside equipment.
-When grounding inside, you may want to use green shielded wiring as it might be required by code.
 Check with your local permit agency.

 The theory gets long and complicated, and I’ll leave other websites to explain that in more detail, but in short, if you have two independent grounding systems, you create an electrical potential differential.
 If lightning strikes one system and not the other, or if lightning strikes the ground nearby, an electrical differential between the two systems will be created.
 Electric charge will always try to equalize itself with neutral ground.
 For example, let’s say there is a common earth ground for all the outlets in your home (as there should be), and your inverter is plugged into one of these outlets.
 You also have two thick copper wires, negative and positive, going from your inverter, to your solar panel array outside that also has a ground, but is not bonded with the house grounding system.
 If lightning were to strike the solar panels outside, the electric current may go into the panel grounding system if you are lucky, OR it may ride along the positive and negative wires going back into the inverter inside your house.
 Once there, it could arc to the house wiring and use its grounding system instead.
 The arcing is what could destroy your equipment or worse yet, start a house fire.
 It doesn’t take a direct hit from a lightning strike to induce voltage on the wires, either.